AccelerateHS/accelerate/README.md

 `Data.Array.Accelerate` defines an embedded language of array computations for high-performance computing in Haskell.
 Computations on multi-dimensional, regular arrays are expressed in the form of parameterised collective operations (such as maps, reductions, and permutations).
 These computations are online-compiled and executed on a range of architectures.

-For more details, see our recent paper [Accelerating Haskell Array Codes with Multicore GPUs][CKLM+11].
-There are also some slightly outdated slides and a video of a talk at the [Haskell Implementors Workshop 2009][HIW'09] (in Edinburgh): [Haskell Arrays, Accelerated (Using GPUs).][Cha09]
+For more details, see our papers [Accelerating Haskell Array Codes with Multicore GPUs][CKLM+11] and [Optimising Purely Functional GPU Programs][MCKL13].
+There are also some slides of a fairly recent presentation: [Embedded Languages for High-Performance Computing in Haskell.][Embedded]

 A simple example
 ----------------